nnatebach/FEM-JavaScript-First-Steps/13-Doggos-Quiz-Game/04-Doggo-Quiz-while-Solutions/README.md

             			let candidate = getRandomElement(possibleChoices)

-            			if (!choices.includes(candidate)) { // Check whether the random element is already in the array "choices" or not choices.push() // If the random element does not already exist in the array, we push it to the array }
+            			if (!choices.includes(candidate)) { // Check whether the random element is already in the array "choices" or not choices.push(candidate) // If the random element does not already exist in the array, we push it to the array }
             		}